In the unlikely event there have a problem, we will do everything we can to resolve it quickly and courteously.

-- It is still practical and possible to investigate the complaint (the records still exist and the individuals concerned are still available to be questioned, etc.) and
+- it is still practical and possible to investigate the complaint (the records still exist, and the individuals concerned are still available to be questioned, etc.), and

 It is at the discretion of the manager of the service if the time limit can be set aside.

 Staff will apologise for the fact there was the need to complain in the first instance and explain the complaints process as described in the procedure steps.

 Staff will report the complaint to the most senior member of staff on duty and the complaint will be logged.

 An acknowledgement of complaints received (whether verbal or written) will be made within 72 hours.
 Each home will have a local process in place to manage out-of-hours and weekend complaints received.

 The formal acknowledgement will include:

 - an invitation to meet and discuss the complaint;

 - how the investigation will be handled – the response should state what the investigation will be focused on;